batchmode/dsp-production-overview/README.md

 ![publish](https://github.com/batchmode/dsp-production-overview/actions/workflows/publish.yml/badge.svg)

-Ever being tired on writing down notes about which factories you build on which planet?
+Ever being tired of writing down notes about which factories you build on which planet?
 Or which planet provides which products or what are the needs of a planet?

 Me too!
-So I started to write a little online page where you can keep track about your systems and planets.
+So I started to write a little [online page](https://batchmode.github.io/dsp-production-overview/) where you can keep track about your systems and planets.

 ![overview](doc/images/overview.png?raw=true "Overview")